-On or after the Par Call Date with respect to a series of notes, such notes will be redeemable, at our option, in whole or in part, at a price equal to 100% of the principal amount of the notes to be redeemed plus accrued and unpaid interest, if any, to the date of redemption.
+On or after the Par Call Date, the notes will be redeemable, at our option, in whole or in part, at a price equal to 100% of the principal amount of the notes to be redeemed plus accrued and unpaid interest, if any, to the date of redemption.

 Notes called for redemption become due on the date fixed for redemption.
 Notices of redemption will be mailed at least 30 but not more than 60 days before the redemption date to each holder of the notes to be redeemed at its registered address.
-The notice of redemption for the notes of a series will state, among other things, the amount of notes to be redeemed, if less than all of the outstanding notes of such series are to be redeemed, the redemption date, the redemption price (or the method of calculating it) and each place that payment will be made upon presentation and surrender of notes to be redeemed.
+The notice of redemption for the notes will state, among other things, the amount of notes to be redeemed, if less than all of the outstanding notes are to be redeemed, the redemption date, the redemption price (or the method of calculating it) and each place that payment will be made upon presentation and surrender of notes to be redeemed.
 Unless we default in payment of the redemption price, interest will cease to accrue on any notes that have been called for redemption on the redemption date.
-If less than all the notes of a series are redeemed at any time, the trustee will select the notes (or any portion of notes in integral multiples of \$1,000) to be redeemed on a pro rata basis or by any other method the trustee deems fair and appropriate, but beneficial interests in notes in global form will be selected for redemption in accordance with DTC's customary practices.
+If less than all the notes are redeemed at any time, the trustee will select the notes (or any portion of notes in integral multiples of \$1,000) to be redeemed on a pro rata basis or by any other method the trustee deems fair and appropriate, but beneficial interests in notes in global form will be selected for redemption in accordance with DTC's customary practices.

-In the indentures, the following terms have the meanings set forth below:
+In the indenture, the following terms have the meanings set forth below: